About Hilary

 Testimonials

-What assurance do you, as a prospective client, have that these testimonials are genuine?
-As hypnotherapists, we are bound by a duty of confidentiality under our professional code of ethics.
-Furthermore, it is not unheard of for some practitioners to fabricate or embellish their reviews.
+What guarantee do you, the client, have that the testimonials published are from real people?
+Hypnotherapists have a duty of confidentiality in our code of ethics, and it has been known for practitioners to fake their reviews.

 Get in Touch!